30-day unplanned readmission and death measures

 Which patients are included

-The 30-day mortality and readmission measures include hospitalizations for Medicare beneficiaries aged 65 or older who were enrolled in Original Medicare (traditional fee-for-service Medicare) for the entire 12 months prior to their hospital admission (and for readmissions, for 30 days after their original admission).
-The AMI, heart failure, and pneumonia mortality and readmission measures also include patients aged 65 or older who were admitted to Veteran’s Health Administration (VA) hospitals.
+The 30-day unplanned readmission and death (mortality) measures include hospitalizations for Medicare beneficiaries aged 65 or older who were enrolled in Original Medicare (traditional fee-for-service Medicare) for the entire 12 months prior to their hospital admission (and for readmissions, for 30 days after their original admission).
+The AMI, heart failure, and pneumonia (death) mortality and unplanned readmission measures also include patients aged 65 or older who were admitted to Veteran’s Health Administration (VA) hospitals.
 Beneficiaries enrolled in Medicare managed care plans are not included.
-The readmission measures do not include patients who died during the index admission, or who left the hospital against medical advice.
+The unplanned readmission measures do not include patients who died during the index admission, or who left the hospital against medical advice.

 Where the information comes from

-CMS calculates hospital-specific 30-day mortality and readmission rates using Medicare claims and eligibility information.
+CMS calculates hospital-specific 30-day readmission and mortality rates using Medicare claims and eligibility information.
 The AMI, HF, and pneumonia mortality and readmission measures are also calculated using VA administrative data.
 Using administrative data makes it possible to calculate mortality and readmission rates without having to do medical chart reviews or requiring hospitals to report additional information to CMS.
-Research conducted during development of the AMI, HF, and pneumonia measures showed that statistical models based on claims data performed well in estimating hospital mortality rates compared to models that are based on information from medical chart reviews.
+Research conducted during development of the AMI, HF, and pneumonia readmission and death (mortality) measures showed that statistical models based on claims data performed well in estimating hospital mortality rates compared to models that are based on information from medical chart reviews.

-To make comparison of hospital performance fair and level the playing field, the 30-day unplanned readmission and (death) mortality measures adjust for patient characteristics that may make death or unplanned readmission more likely, even if the hospital provided quality care—including the patient’s age, past medical history, and other diseases or conditions (comorbidities) the patient had when they were admitted that are known to increase the patient’s risk of dying or of having an unplanned readmission.
+To make comparison of hospital performance fair and level the playing field, the 30-day unplanned readmission and (death) mortality measures adjust for patient characteristics that may make death or unplanned readmission more likely, even if the hospital provided higher quality of care.
+These characteristics include the patient’s age, past medical history, and other diseases or conditions (comorbidities) the patient had when they were admitted that are known to increase the patient’s risk of dying or of having an unplanned readmission.